Tribal Historic Preservation Office

 If you have knowledge of traditional places, areas, fishing grounds, or resources that need to be preserved, I encourage you to come share that.
 Our oral tradition of passing on knowledge is the only way to bring to light these important resources.
 It is my job to protect them and I can only do that if I know about them.

 Stormy Purser is the Tribal Historic Preservation Officer.
-Her office is located in the main Tribal Center, and she is available Monday through Friday 8 a.m. to 430 p.m.
-You can call Stormy at (360) 297-6292 or email email@example.com anytime if you have questions or want to talk about what we have going on.
+Her office is currently located at Heronswood but can be reached through the Tribal Center, or Natural Resources.
+She is available Monday through Friday 8 a.m. to 430 p.m.
+You can call Stormy at (360) 979-9485 or email email@example.com anytime if you have questions or want to talk about what we have going on.